-Some services require precertification or preauthorization before we will consider them for benefits.
+- Other services Some services require precertification or preauthorization before we will consider them for benefits.
 Preauthorization must be obtained two business days in advance of the planned service or procedure.
-Call us at 1-800-694-9901 as soon as the need for these services is determined.

-- Ÿ We require preauthorization for genetic testing.
-See Section 5(a). - Ÿ We require preauthorization for chelation therapy.
-See Section 5(a). - Ÿ We require preauthorization for hyperbaric oxygen therapy.
-See Section 5(a). - Ÿ We require preauthorization for certain oncology and specialty drugs administered by a physician in an outpatient setting.
-A list of drugs requiring preauthorization is available on the Plan's web site and by calling us.
-See Section 5(a). - Ÿ We require preauthorization for audible prescription reading devices.
-See Section 5(a). - Ÿ We require preauthorization for spinal surgery.
-See Section 5(b). - Ÿ We require preauthorization for surgical treatment of morbid obesity (bariatric surgery).
+Call us at 1-800-694-9901 as soon as the need for these services is determined. - We require preauthorization for genetic testing.
+See Section 5(a). - We require preauthorization for chelation therapy.
+See Section 5(a). - We require preauthorization for hyperbaric oxygen therapy.
+See Section 5(a). - We require preauthorization for certain oncology and specialty drugs administered by a physician in an outpatient setting, including specialty oral and self-administered drugs, such as growth hormones and drugs to treat multiple sclerosis and infertility.
+A list of drugs requiring preauthorization is available on the Plan's website and by calling us.
+See Section 5(a) and Section 5(f). - We require preauthorization for audible prescription reading devices.
+See Section 5(a). - We require preauthorization for spinal surgery.
+See Section 5(b). - We require preauthorization for surgical treatment of morbid obesity (bariatric surgery).
 See Section 5(b). - We require preauthorization of transplants and transplant-related services, except corneal transplants, even when other coverage, including Medicare, is your primary payor for health benefits.
 You or your physician must call 1-800-694-9901 to speak with a transplant case manager prior to your pre-transplant evaluation as a potential candidate for a transplant procedure.
-See Section 5(b). - \ddot{Y} We require preauthorization for pain management services.
-See section 5(b). - \ddot{Y} We require preauthorization for care in a skilled nursing facility.
-See Section 5(c). - Ÿ We require preauthorization for Vagus nerve stimulation therapy.
-See Section 5(e). - Ÿ We require preauthorization for outpatient intensive therapy, partial hospitalization and electroshock/electroconvulsive therapy.
-See Section 5(e). - Ÿ We require preauthorization for outpatient psychological and neuropsychological testing.
-See Section 5(e). - Ÿ We require preauthorization for brand name drugs when a generic equivalent is available.
-See Section 5(f). - Ÿ We require preauthorization of certain classes of drugs including, but not limited to, human growth hormone (HGH).
-See Section 5(f). - Ÿ We require precertification when you have Medicare Part B only as your primary payor for an outpatient hospitalization that exceeds 23 hours and results in hospital admission.
+See Section 5(b). - We require preauthorization for pain management services.
+See section 5(b). - We require preauthorization for care in a skilled nursing facility.
+See Section 5(c). - We require preauthorization for Vagus nerve stimulation therapy.
+See Section 5(e). - We require preauthorization for extended outpatient treatment visits, outpatient intensive therapy, partial hospitalization and electroshock/electroconvulsive therapy.
+See Section 5(e). - We require preauthorization for outpatient psychological and neuropsychological testing.
+See Section 5(e). - We require a brand exception for brand name drugs when a generic equivalent is available.
+See Section 5(f). - We require preauthorization of certain classes of drugs including, but not limited to, human growth hormone (HGH).
+See Section 5(f). - We require precertification when you have Medicare Part B only as your primary payor for an outpatient hospitalization that exceeds 23 hours and results in hospital admission.